Most Frequently Used Forex Chart Patterns

-Reading time: 8 minutes
+Reading time: 9 minutes

 You'll probably know that the chart of a security is the starting point for all future analysis.
 Even those who are sceptical of technical analysis still use charts in their trading to some extent.
-There is a very good reason behind this - Forex charts provide traders with a large amount of information in limited time periods.
+There is a very good reason behind this - Forex charts provide traders with a large amount of information within limited time periods.

 You will probably have come across this pattern as it is quite popular and can be easily spotted.
-In addition, this pattern appears on all time frames and can consequently be applied by day.
-Furthermore, entry levels, stop levels and price targets make the formation easy to implement, because the Forex chart pattern supplies significant and easily seen levels.
+In addition, this pattern appears on all time frames and can be applied by day.
+Furthermore, entry levels, stop levels, and price targets make the formation easy to implement, because the Forex chart pattern supplies significant and easily seen levels.

 Let's look at how a head and shoulders pattern is formed:

-- The left shoulder - the price rise followed by a left price peak, accordingly followed by a decline.
+- The left shoulder - the price rise followed by a left price peak, accordingly followed by a decline

-- The head - the price rises once more forming a higher peak.
+- The head - the price rises once more forming a higher peak

-- The right shoulder - a decline happens once more, followed by a rise forming a right peak that is relatively lower than the head.
+- The right shoulder - a decline happens once more, followed by a rise forming a right peak that is relatively lower than the head

+With an inverse head and shoulders, the Forex pattern formation is the same as mentioned above, but in reverse.
 It is important that traders wait for the pattern to be completed after they set a neckline or trendline that connects two highs in a bottoming pattern, or two lows in the topping pattern of the formation.
 Almost all or partially completed patterns should be watched.
 However, no trades should be performed until the the pattern breaks the neckline.

 The most common entry point is a breakout of the neckline, with a stop above or below the right shoulder.
-As for the profit target, it is the distinction of the high and low with the pattern Forex supplemented (market bottom) or deducted (market top) from the breakout price.
+As for the profit target, it is the distinction of the high and the low with the pattern Forex supplemented (market bottom) or deducted (market top) from the breakout price.
 Whilst this system is not ideal, it provides an approach for trading the markets based on logical price moves.

 The two trendlines in the formation of this triangle should have a slope converging at a point, which is commonly known as the apex.
-The security price will bounce between those trendlines, towards the apex and then typically breakout in the direction of the foregoing trend.
-This is one of the peculiarities of this chart pattern Forex.
+The security price will bounce between those trendlines, towards the apex, and will then typically breakout in the direction of the foregoing trend.
+This is one of the peculiarities of this chart pattern in Forex.

 In the case of being preceded by a downward trend, a trader's task is to concentrate on a break below the ascending line of support.
 However, if it it has been preceded by an upward trend, the next step is to look for a break above the descending line of resistance.
 This pattern does not always lead to a continuation of the prior trend.
 The break in the opposite direction of the previous trend should signal the new trend's formation.

-The peculiarities of the ascending triangle
+The Peculiarities of the Ascending Triangle

 One of the Forex trading patterns, the ascending triangle, is actually a bullish pattern that provides an indication that the security price is heading higher upon accomplishment.
 This chart pattern is formed by two trendlines - a flat trendline being the point of resistance and an ascending trendline in the role of price support.